Hiking on Vodno Mountain.

-A half-day hike on Vodno’s many trails, can either start from the base of the mountain, usually at the school Kocho Racin, and then follow the road up but also have in mind that you would need to exit at the first curve toward the mountain and enter the hiking trails.
+A half-day hiking on Vodno’s many trails, can either start from the base of the mountain, usually at the school Kocho Racin, and then follow the road up.
+Have in mind that you would need to exit at the first curve toward the mountain and enter the hiking trails.
 Most of them lead to the peak, via the Middle Vodno station.
-Middle Vodno is the last part where cars and busses are allowed to go, and it’s also the place where the cable cart starts, positioned at 700 meters of altitude.
+Middle Vodno is the last part where cars and busses are allowed to go. aIt’s also the place where the cable cart starts.
+Positioned at 700 meters of altitude.

 From Middle Vodno numerous hiking trails lead toward the peak.
 You can choose any of them, with Dimitar Cvetkova, Olimpiska and Penzionerska being the most popular.
 The first two are steeper, but give you a fine and continuous ascent, while Penzionerska (the Retirement trail) is gentles and positioned more to the southern part of the mountain.

 A massive 66 meters high cross – the Millennium Cross marks the peak called Krstovar.
-The long ridgeline of Vodno gives the best view of the city of Skopje, as well as Jakupica and Karadjica mountains to the south and Shar Mountain to the north.
+The long ridgeline of Vodno gives the best view of the city of Skopje.
+Also towards Jakupica and Karadjica mountains to the south and Shar Mountain to the north.
 The choices for the length of the hike are also multiple.
 We can make a fast descent to the village of Nerezi, where St. Pantaleimon – a XII century Byzantine style church awaits.

 Alternatively, you can continue toward Matka canyon, a natural heritage reserve gorge, with amazing limestone rock walls aiming high.
-At Matka you can relax by Matka Lake, which is one of the oldest artificial lakes in Macedonia, take a kayak and row toward Vrelo cave that apart from its easy access part turns out to be one of the deepest underwater caves in Europe.
-The descent toward the lake can be via St. Nikola Shishevski monastery, a truly magnificent place offering you the best view toward Matka Lake.
+At Matka you can relax by Matka Lake.
+This is one of the oldest artificial lakes in Macedonia, take a kayak and row toward Vrelo cave that apart from its easy access part turns out to be one of the deepest underwater caves in Europe.
+The descent toward the lake can be via St. Nikola Shishevski monastery.
+A truly magnificent place offering you the best view toward Matka Lake.
 It is also a very popular rock climbing area in Macedonia, with multiple trad and sport climbing routes.

 Multiple small restaurants are located at and around Matka, you can also choose the one that would suit our taste the best, and enjoy the traditional Macedonian cuisine.